Tuesday, February 25, 2025

 My Complete Nikon ~ Nikkor Lens Kit

-The crinkle paint finished lenses are probably my favorites.
-I started out with manual focus lenses and many of my photographs here have been made using them yet the percentage of my in-focus shots are higher with an AF lens.
+The crinkle paint finished lenses are probably my favorite.
+I started out with manual focus lenses and many of my photographs have been made using them yet the percentage of my in-focus shots are higher with an AF lens.
 These crinkle finish lenses are exquisite, their construction is exemplary and the optics are simply amazing.
 Yes, this lens type bridges the gap for me, MF to AF and back again.
-It brings together the highest quality that Nikkor offers with their MF lens and the quality of the G or gelded series lenses in a single package.
-They do that.
+It brings together the highest build quality that Nikkor offers with their MF lens in a single AF package.
 Metal construction, a beautiful hard but subtle black crinkle paint finish and the best of the Nikkor optics formula, I believe some of Nikon’s best.
-Mechanically driven focus, bomber construction with optics that are simply amazing.
+Mechanically driven by an in camera body motor through a shaft coupled focus, bomber construction with optics that are simply amazing.

 ——————————